apogeecode/apogee-playground-docs/docs/Getting_Started/LORICE.en.md

 2. Once you are on the home screen, tap the :material-menu: button on the top-left corner of the screen to open the menu
 3. Tap on the **":material-cog: Settings"**
 4. Tap on the **":material-security: Safety"**
+5. Select the **":material-lock-clock: PIN Prompt Settings"** option from the list
+6. Enter your current PIN below
-5. Toggle off the PIN prompt by tapping on the :material-toggle-on:
+7. Toggle off the PIN prompt by tapping on the **"Disable PIN Prompt"** button

 ### Changing PIN Prompt Interval